Myndex/SAPC-APCA/JS/ReadMe.md

 2. Add support for LAB or LUV type spaces for input and return

 ## SAMPLE HTML & CSS
-These are a simple running iplementation of SAPC in plain vanilla JS and HTML5.
+These are a simple running implementation of SAPC in plain vanilla JS and HTML5.

 Please let me know of any problems, ideas, comments, etc.